shrikantnaidu/test/_posts/2020-05-30-predicting-bike-sharing-patterns.md

 ### Conclusion

 We successfully built a numpy based neural network for predicting the daily bike rentals by transforming and scaling the data according to the input requirement of our neural network.
 The model does a decent job on most days except the holiday season which might be due to lack of information on holidays.

+The complete implementation can be found in the [GitHub repository](https://github.com/shrikantnaidu/Predicting-Bike-Sharing-Patterns).